pragatikapoor5/Parallax-Effect-Page/README.md

 # Parallax-Effect-Page
-The web page is representing the parallax effect based on the theme - STRANGER THINGS
+The page is representing the parallax scrolling effect based on the theme - STRANGER THINGS with 4 Images used.